 Boarding public transport is now faster and easier than ever before - all you have to do is hold your Seniors Card against the validation machine when boarding a bus, train or tram.

 During free travel periods, a free fare will be registered.
-During peak travel periods (7.01 am to 9.00 am and 3.01 pm to 7.00 pm on weekdays), you can either purchase a single trip ticket or you can add credit ($) onto your Seniors Card and the correct fare will be deducted when you validate upon boarding.
+For travel during peak travel periods (between 7.00 am and 9.00 am and between 3.00 pm and 7.00 pm on weekdays), you can either purchase a single trip ticket or you can use credit ($) you have added to your Seniors Card and the correct fare will be deducted when you validate upon boarding.

 Your Seniors Card is automatically protected, so if it breaks or is lost or stolen, any credit balance can be transferred to a replacement card.